I’m so in love with this DIY Shabby Distressed Paint Finish. Here’s how to get that perfect Vintage Paint Look!

 When you’ve finished distressing.
 Wipe the wood with a damp cloth.
 Let that dry.
-Then seal everything with 2 coats of an untinted finishing wax.
-Follow the directions for the wax to get the proper finish.
+Then seal everything with 2 coats of an untinted finishing wax or a matte finish water-based Polycrylic.

 Looking for more easy DIY home decor?
 Check out this Easy DIY Resin Tray Tutorial and Video.